jefferywmoore/CISSP-Study-Resources/CISSP-Domain-5-Objectives.md

   - Identity and access provisioning lifecycle refers to the creation, management, and deletion of accounts
     - this lifecycle is important because without properly defined and maintained user accounts, a system is unable to establish accurate identity, perform authentication, provide authorization, and track accountability
   - Provisioning/Onboarding
-    - provisioning ensures that accounts have appropriate privileges based on task requirements and employees receive needed hardware
+    - provisioning ensures that accounts have appropriate privileges based on task requirements and employees receive needed hardware; said another way, includes the creation, maintenance, and removal of user objects from apps, systems, and directories
     - proper user account creation, or provisioning, ensures that personnel follow specific procedures when creating accounts
       - new-user account creation is AKA enrollment or registration
     - **automated provisioning**: information is provided to an app, that then creates the accounts via pre-defined rules (assigning to appropriate groups based on roles)